 When tragic events like this happen, it is natural to wonder who is responsible for causing these deaths.
 Indeed, officials responding to the scene of the crime always try to figure this out, since there is a possibility that criminal charges may be filed.
 Right now, the investigation is underway.
 Officials are trying to figure out whether or not alcohol or drugs were involved in the crash.
 Additionally, they made public the fact that the pickup—carrying 8 people—was only equipped with 6 seat belts.
 When people are not buckled up, the chances that they will suffer serious injuries in a crash are “far greater.”

-This accident is undoubtedly tragic.
+Fatal car accidents are undoubtedly tragic.
 While those not involved can try their best to move forward with their lives past this event, those impacted have a longer road to recovery.
 Many families lost loved ones—in some cases, children—suddenly in this terrible crash.
 The long-term psychological pain is tremendous, and there, of course, are financial costs associated with such losses, namely lost wages and funeral and burial costs.
 That is why many states—including Maryland—offer those who lose a family member in crashes like these the opportunity to file a wrongful death lawsuit.
 These lawsuits, brought against a negligent driver responsible for the crash, can lead to financial compensation for the losses suffered, helping Maryland families recover after something tragic.

 Have You Lost a Loved One in a Maryland Car Accident?